-Optivar (azelastine) is acceptable provided it is not used the first time within 48 hours of duties, while on duty, or used with contact lenses.
+Optivar (azelastine) is acceptable provided it is not used the first time within 48 hours of duties, not instilled in the eyes while on duty, or used with contact lenses.

 Otologic Drugs (hearing or balance): Drugs used for the treatment or prevention of motion sickness or vertigo (e.g., dimenhydrinate [Dramamine], meclizine [Antivert]) are not acceptable.
 Included among those not acceptable are skin patch preparations of scopolamine (Transderm Scop).
 Antibiotic or steroid topical ear preparations are acceptable if the condition does not interfere with hearing or any required use or function of earphones and equipment.